Festival Groups

 The 85ers

-The 85ers are a shanty group made up of 6 active sea going lifeboat crew from RNLI Portishead.
-Fully acapella, we sing a wide range of shanties.
-We formed during a lock down in 2021, and have been performing at various shanty festivals and pubs across the south west ever since.
-Last year we were very honoured and proud to represent sea shanty singers and the RNLI on a national stage, singing for the King in the Coronation Choir at the Coronation Concert at Windsor Castle.
+The 85ers are a shanty group made up of 5 active sea going lifeboat crew from RNLI Portishead.
+Fully acapella, They sing a wide range of shanties.
+The group was formed during a lock down in 2021 and have been regulars at Falmouth ever since.
+In 2023 The 85ers got to sing for the King at the Coronation Concert at Windsor Castle and last year they sang at in the Great Hall at Stormont in Belfast and at the Remembrance service in Paddington.
+You still cannot however beat the crowds of Falmouth International Sea Shanty Festival!

 The Chantry Buoys